domschrei/mallob/README.md

 ## Evaluation

 After a complete run of mallob, you can run `bash calc_runtimes.sh <path/to/logdir>` to create basic performance report files (e.g. `runtimes` and `qualified_runtimes` for the runtimes of all solved jobs, or `timeouts` for the response times of all _un_solved jobs).

+## Programming Interfaces

+The following "interfaces" are included and/or planned:

+* To extend mallob by adding another kind of job solving engine, a subclass of `Job` (see `src/app/job.hpp`) must be created and an additional case must be added to `JobDatabase::createJob` (see `src/data/job_database.cpp`).
+To make the job database acknowledge what kind of job is introduced in a program run with several kinds of jobs, the `JobDescription` structure should be extended by a corresponding flag (and be on either end of the serialization so that it can be read directly).
+Finally, the `Client` class must be extended to read and introduce this new kind of jobs.
+* To add another kind of SAT solving engine, instead of directly inheriting from `Job`, a subclass of `BaseSatJob` (see `src/app/sat/base_sat_job.hpp`) can be created that already incorporates a simple kind of clause sharing.
+Take a look at an implementation such as `ForkedSatJob` to see how the interface can be used.
+* To add a new SAT solver to be used in a SAT solver engine, implement the interface `PortfolioSolverInterface` (see `src/app/sat/hordesat/solvers/portfolio_solver_interface.hpp`); you can use the existing implementation for `Lingeling` (`lingeling.cpp`) and adapt it to your solver.

 ## Remarks